 Location

-Antares lies near the centre of Scorpius constellation and is flanked by two relatively bright stars, the magnitude 2.88 Alniyat (Sigma Scorpii) and magnitude 2.82 Paikauhale (Tau Scorpii).
+Marking the Scorpion’s heart, Antares lies near the centre of Scorpius constellation and is flanked by two relatively bright stars, the magnitude 2.88 Alniyat (Sigma Scorpii) and magnitude 2.82 Paikauhale (Tau Scorpii).
 The two stars mark the arteries near the heart of the scorpion.
-Antares is the brightest star near the distinct pattern of three bright stars that outline the scorpion’s claws, Acrab (Beta1 Scorpii), Dschubba (Delta Scorpii), and Fang (Pi Scorpii).
+Antares is the brightest star near the scorpion’s claws, formed by Acrab (Beta1 Scorpii), Dschubba (Delta Scorpii), and Fang (Pi Scorpii).
 The bright stars that form the Teapot in Sagittarius can be used for orientation.

 Antares reaches its highest point in the sky at dawn in early March and at sundown in early September.
 Its midnight culmination is around May 31 or June 1, when it is at opposition to the Sun and stays visible throughout the night.
 The star is invisible for several weeks around November 30 because it is too close to the Sun.

-Antares can be used to find several interesting deep sky objects which lie in the vicinity.
+Antares can be used to find several interesting deep sky objects that lie in the vicinity.
 The brightest of these, the globular cluster Messier 4, appears only 1.3 degrees west of the star.
 The cluster appears quite large, occupying an area of 26′, and has an apparent magnitude of 5.9.
 It stretches over an area 75 light years across and its stars can be resolved in medium-sized telescopes.
-The cluster lies at a distance of 7,200 light years and its estimated age is 12.2 billion years.
+The cluster lies at a distance of 7,200 light years and has an estimated age of 12.2 billion years.
 It is one of the nearest globular clusters to the Sun.

 Antares, Messier 4, NGC 6144, IC 4605 and IC 4603, image: Wikisky

-The globular cluster NGC 6144 is considerably smaller and fainter, but lies closer to Antares.
+The smaller and fainter globular cluster NGC 6144 appears closer to Antares.
 It has an apparent magnitude of 9.63 and an apparent size of 1′.8.

-The reflection nebulae IC 4605 around the star 22 Scorpii and IC 4603 around SAO 184376 lie in the direction of the constellation Ophiuchus.
+The reflection nebulae IC 4605 around the star 22 Scorpii and IC 4603 around SAO 184376 appear in the same region, in the neighbouring constellation Ophiuchus.
+They are part of the Rho Ophiuchi cloud complex, one of the nearest stellar nurseries to the Sun.

 Constellation